Juan-David-30/MySecondBrain/🧠 - Second brain/JavaScript.md

-Tagas: #programmingLanguage
+Tags: #programmingLanguage
 Related topics: [[Computer Science]], [[Programming]]

-JavaScript is a [[Programming languages]] priorly design for [[Front-end development]], but currently also use for [[Back-end development]].
+JavaScript is a [[Programming languages]] priorly designed for [[Front-end development]], but currently also use for [[Back-end development]].
 It has a flexible sintaxis which makes it easy to learn.
 It's one of the most used programming languages mainly thanks that is the only one which can run in all the browser (At least the serious ones) becoming it into a core language to learn for  [[Web development]] and mainly for [[Front-end development]].

 # Fundamentals